SAP/generator-easy-ui5/README.md

 ## To-Do

 The following aspects/features are not yet implemented:
-* Add SAP NetWeaver as a target platform
 * Decouple the sub-generators from the main flow.
 E.g. so that app router modules can be added after the generation of the UI5 web app.

 Contributions are very much appreciated.